Mary Dalrymple: Early life and education

+Career

+Dalrymple has also been associated with CSLI (Center for the Study of Language and Information) as a researcher.
 Her research focus is on linguistics and computational linguistics and centers mainly on grammar development, syntax, semantics and the syntax-semantics interface.
 She has worked on a broad range of languages, including English, Hindi, Marathi, Malagasy and Indonesian.
 She is one of the prime architects of Glue Semantics and works primarily within Lexical Functional Grammar (LFG), a linguistic theory for which she has written a textbook Lexical Functional Grammar and to which she has contributed a theory of anaphoric binding.
 Her most recent major work has dealt with the relationship between case marking, information structure (topic, focus) and semantics.